 Michael Patrick Cronan (1951-2013)

-As a partner in : : CRONAN : :, Michael Cronan creates names, strategic brand identities and design for some of today's most successful companies, including Amazon Kindle, Apple, Estee Lauder Origins, Levi Strauss & Co., SFMOMA, TiVo, the United States Postal Service and Williams-Sonoma.
+As a partner in : : CRONAN : :, Michael Cronan created names, strategic brand identities and design for some of today's most successful companies, including Amazon Kindle, Apple, Estee Lauder Origins, Levi Strauss & Co., SFMOMA, TiVo, the United States Postal Service and Williams-Sonoma.
 Awarded by leading national and international design organizations and publications, Cronan's work is in the collections of the Library of Congress, the Smithsonian Institute, the permanent Design Collection of San Francisco Museum of Modern Art, London's Victoria & Albert Museum, and featured in the Museo Fortuny (Venice, Italy) exhibition Pacific Wave, California Graphic Design.

-Michael is the creative director of Cronan Artefact, a product development, manufacturing and marketing company.
+Michael was the creative director of Cronan Artefact, a product development, manufacturing and marketing company.
 The Walking Man line of apparel, designed by Cronan and Karin Hibma, won International Design Magazine's 1992 Consumer Product Gold Award and 1993 Honorable Mention, presented at the Cooper Hewitt National Design Museum, New York.

 Born in San Francisco, Cronan studied at the California College of the Arts and graduated with a degree in Fine Art from California State University, Sacramento.
-He taught at CCAC for twenty years, is a founding member and former president of the American Institute of Graphic Arts San Francisco chapter, served on the AIGA national board and presidential nomination committees, the advisory council of the International Design Conference at Aspen, SFMOMA's Architecture and Design Accessions, and the National Endowment for the Arts ART WORKS.
+He taught at CCAC for twenty years, was a founding member and former president of the American Institute of Graphic Arts San Francisco chapter, served on the AIGA national board and presidential nomination committees, the advisory council of the International Design Conference at Aspen, SFMOMA's Architecture and Design Accessions, and the National Endowment for the Arts ART WORKS.